 Dry clean, hot water and steam, it’s a lot to process and think about so that you make the right choice for your carpet.
 Hopefully, this guide has made it simpler for you and showed you the difference between these carpet cleaning methods so that you can make the best choice.

-A clean carpet is a happy carpet, and whether you choose to steam clean or dry clean we know you’ll find a great solution.
+A clean carpet is a happy carpet, and whether you choose steam cleaning or dry cleaning we know you’ll find a great solution.
 If you do go ahead with either of these methods, we would love to hear how you got on as well as any tips and tricks you think we might like to hear.
 Leave us a comment!

 Gemma Tyler is a freelance journalist with 15 years of experience writing for consumer publications.
 She has tested and reviewed a wide range of household items from vacuum cleaners to washing machines and dehumidifiers to steam irons.
 Her attention to detail and exhaustive testing certainly makes her an expert in her field.